Running of the Bulls 2026 – Q&A

 That’s the dress code.

+I would recommend you to buy all your gear here.
 You will find 5€ T-shirts and 15€ pants.

 If you buy these clothes you will not feel bad about throwing them away after the party.